Respect in Sport Parent Program

 RESPECT IN SPORT — PARENT VERSION

-New for the 2015-2016 season, the Alliance now requires that a parent or guardian from each household complete the online Respect In Sport Parent Program.
+New as of the 2015-2016 season, the Alliance now requires that a parent or guardian from each household complete the online Respect In Sport Parent Program.
 This applies to all players born in 2004 or later (2004, 2005, 2006, and so on).
 When registering for the online course your certification will be linked to your child(ren)'s Hockey Canada profile(s).
 In preparation for Spring Tryouts, one parent or guardian from each household must complete the online course.
 You will receive a RIS Registration Number upon completing the course.

 BEFORE PARTICIPATION IN TRYOUTS